imaging8896/restapi/README.rst

 A beautiful Rest API list to be called
 =======================
-Can be use as part of RESTful API test framework
+Can be used as part of RESTful API test framework

 Install
 =======================